 Website: Ca dei Frati Vineyard

 The peninsula of Sirmione is the perfect base to explore the beautiful surroundings of Lake Garda, the largest lake in Italy.
 There are many tours available to explore the lake and plentiful opportunities along the coast to indulge in water sports of all kinds.
-But if you’re not feeling active, the beautiful Jamaica Beach in Sirmione is a perfect spot to relax and unwind.
+If you’re feeling a bit more adventurous or just want to fully immerse into the natural beauty surrounding you, you can check out the glamping spots located around the lake, But if you’re not feeling active, the beautiful Jamaica Beach in Sirmione is a perfect spot to relax and unwind.

 Lake Garda Mini Cruise: Sirmione Peninsula